Joseph Bazalgette: Sewer works

-At that time, the River Thames was little more than an open sewer, empty of any fish or other wildlife, and an obvious public health hazard to Londoners.
+At that time, the River Thames was little more than an open sewer, empty of any fish or other wildlife, and an apparent public health hazard to Londoners.
 Bazalgette's solution (similar to a proposal made by painter John Martin 25 years earlier) was to construct a network of 82 mi of enclosed underground brick main sewers to intercept sewage outflows, and 1100 mi of street sewers, to divert the raw sewage which flowed freely through the streets and thoroughfares of London to the river.
+The innovative use of Portland cement has ensured the tunnels were in good order 150 years later.

-The plan included major pumping stations at Deptford (1864) and at Crossness (1865) on the Erith marshes, both on the south side of the Thames, and at Abbey Mills (in the River Lea valley, 1868) and on the Chelsea Embankment (close to Grosvenor Bridge; 1875), north of the river.
-The outflows were diverted downstream where they were collected in two large sewage outfall systems on the north and south sides of the Thames, called the Northern and Southern Outfall Sewers.
+The plan included major pumping stations at Deptford (1864) and at Crossness (1865) on the Erith marshes, both on the south side of the Thames and at Abbey Mills (in the River Lea valley, 1868) and on the Chelsea Embankment (close to Grosvenor Bridge; 1875), north of the river.
+The outflows were diverted downstream, where they were collected in two large sewage outfall systems on the north and south sides of the Thames, called the Northern and Southern Outfall Sewers.
 The sewage from the Outfall Sewers was originally collected in balancing tanks in Beckton and Crossness, then dumped, untreated, into the Thames at high tide.

-The system was opened by Edward, Prince of Wales in 1865, although the whole project was not actually completed for another 10 years.
+The system was opened by Albert Edward, Prince of Wales in 1865, although the whole project was not completed for another ten years.

 Partly as a result of the Princess Alice disaster, extensive sewage treatment facilities were built to replace the balancing tanks in Beckton and Crossness in 1900.
+The biological treatment of sewage was first undertaken in 1885 by William Dibdin, chief chemist for the Metropolitan Board of Works, based on a proposal by Edward Frankland.

 The basic premise of this expensive project, that miasma spread cholera infection, was wrong.
-However, the unintended consequence of the new sewer system was the removal of the causal bacterium from the water supply, thereby eliminating cholera in areas served by the sewers.
+However, the new sewer system's unintended consequence was removing the causal bacterium from the water supply, thereby eliminating cholera in areas served by the sewers.
 Instead of the incorrect premise causing the project to fail, the new sewers mostly eliminated cholera, and also decreased the incidence of typhus and typhoid epidemics.

-Bazalgette's capacity for hard work was remarkable: every connection to the sewerage system by the various Vestry Councils had to be checked and Bazalgette did this himself and the records contain thousands of linen plans with handwritten comments in Indian ink on them "Approved JWB", "I do not like 6" used here and 9" should be used.
+Bazalgette's capacity for hard work was remarkable; every connection to the sewerage system by the various Vestry Councils had to be checked, and Bazalgette did this himself, and the records contain thousands of linen plans with handwritten comments in Indian ink on them "Approved JWB", "I do not like 6" used here and 9" should be used.
 JWB", and so on.
-It is perhaps not surprising that his health suffered as a result.
-The records are held by Thames Water in large blue binders gold-blocked reading "Metropolitan Board of Works" and then dated, usually two per year.

-Private life
+Family

-Bazalgette lived at 17 Hamilton Terrace, St John's Wood, north London, for some years.
-Before 1851, he moved to Morden, then in 1873 to Arthur Road, Wimbledon, where he died in 1891.
-He was buried in the nearby churchyard at St Mary's Church.
+Scion of a Huguenot family, Bazalgette was brought up at 17 Hamilton Terrace, St John's Wood in North West London.
+In 1845, he moved to Morden, then in 1873 to Arthur Road, Wimbledon, where he died in 1891.
+He was buried at nearby St Mary's Church, London SW18.

-In 1845 at Westminster, he married Maria Kough (1819–1902).
-Lady Bazalgette died at her residence in Wimbledon on 3 March 1902.
-They had eleven children including:
+Married in 1845, at Westminster, to Maria Kough (1819–1902), daughter of Edward Kough, JP (Ireland), Sir Joseph and Lady Bazalgette had eleven children including: